MicrosoftDocs/fabric-docs/docs/data-science/semantic-link-semantic-propagation.md

 ms.topic: conceptual
 ms.custom:
   - ignite-2023
-ms.date: 05/31/2024
+ms.date: 06/06/2024
 ms.search.form: semantic link
 ---

-# Semantic link propagation with SemPy
+# # Semantic data propagation from semantic models

-When you read a [semantic model](/power-bi/connect-data/service-datasets-understand) into a [FabricDataFrame](semantic-link-overview.md#fabricdataframe-data-structure) structure, semantic information such as metadata and annotations from the semantic model are automatically attached to the FabricDataFrame.
-In this article, you learn how the SemPy Python library preserves and propagates annotations that are attached to a semantic model's tables and columns.
+When you read a [semantic model](/power-bi/connect-data/service-datasets-understand) into a [FabricDataFrame](semantic-link-overview.md#fabricdataframe-data-structure), semantic information such as metadata and annotations from the semantic model are automatically attached to the FabricDataFrame.
+In this article, you learn how the SemPy Python library preserves annotations that are attached to a semantic model's tables and columns.

 ## Semantic propagation for pandas users

 The [SemPy Python library](/python/api/semantic-link-sempy) is part of the semantic link feature and serves [pandas](https://pandas.pydata.org/) users.
-SemPy supports all pandas data operations.
+SemPy supports the operations that pandas allows you to perform on your data.

-SemPy also lets you propagate semantic data from semantic models you use.
-By propagating semantic data, you can preserve annotations that are attached to tables and columns in the semantic model when you do operations like slicing, merges, and concatenation.
+SemPy also lets you propagate semantic data from semantic models that you operate upon.
+By propagating semantic data, you can preserve annotations that are attached to tables and columns in the semantic model when you perform operations like slicing, merges, and concatenation.

 You can create a [FabricDataFrame data structure](semantic-link-overview.md#fabricdataframe-data-structure) in either of two ways:

 - You can read a table or the output of a [measure](/power-bi/transform-model/desktop-measures) from a semantic model into a FabricDataFrame.

   When you read from a semantic model into a FabricDataFrame, the metadata from Power BI automatically *hydrates*, or populates, the FabricDataFrame.
-The FabricDataFrame preserves the semantic information from the model's tables or measures.
+In other words, the FabricDataFrame preserves the semantic information from the model's tables or measures.

 - You can use in-memory data to create the FabricDataFrame, just as you do for pandas DataFrames.

-  When you create a FabricDataFrame from in-memory data, you need to supply the name of the semantic model for the FabricDataFrame to pull metadata information from.
+  When you create a FabricDataFrame from in-memory data, you need to supply the name of a semantic model from which the FabricDataFrame can pull metadata information.

 The way SemPy preserves semantic data varies depending on factors like the operations you do and the order of the FabricDataFrames you operate on.